nklsxn/mqr/docs/user_guide/plotting-customisation.md

 Additional imports
-: In addition to the user-guide [imports](/user-guide.md#imports), the plotting pages also requires the following imports.
+: In addition to the user-guide [imports](/user-guide.md#imports), the pages (Plots, Plotting Primer and Customising MQR plots) also require the following imports.
 ```{code-cell} ipython3
 from matplotlib import pyplot as plt
 import seaborn as sns